appnician/pastor/README.md

 Maybe this can integrated in the browser like an purely automatic password manager that you can take with you from one computer / phone to another without the export / import which can be complicated.

 You can say that this script is for people who store passwords on paper in secret places because they cannot possibly remember all of them.

+The downside to this approach is that you may have to change all your passwords at once.
+Alternatively adding the year or month to the pass-phrase allows for batches of passwords.